anshulsamar/anshulsamar.github.io/_projects/elementeo.md

 books to learn about the elements in hopes to bring them to life.
 With the help of some exceptional artists, these elements were given faces and personalities.
-Cards were printed and boxes were assembled in a factor and games were tested with kids.
-Soon, Amazon had contacted us about partnering with them and we were shipping games across the country.
+Cards were printed and boxes were assembled in a factory and games were tested with kids.
+Soon, Amazon had contacted me about partnering with them and we were shipping games across the country.

 ![Elementeo Box]({{ site.baseurl }}{{ "/projects/elementeo/box.jpg"  }})